Embloy/.github/profile/README.md

 It's where opportunities emerge and communities converge.
 And it's all powered by open source, made by a team of students.

+## Join the team

+__Join the Embloy team__ and help us shape the future of our product.
+We offer a supportive work environment, exciting challenges, and opportunities for growth.
+[Contact us](https://embloy.com/en/contribute) now and let's make great things happen together.

 ## Participating in the community

 🫂 We aim to create a welcoming and inclusive community.
 Please note that Embloy's open source projects are governed by our [code of conduct](https://github.com/embloy/.github/blob/main/code-of-conduct.md).